-Liabilities with Associates increased by EUR 242 million as of 31 December 2015 compared with 2014 due to higher balances with financial institutions.
+Liabilities with Associates increased by EUR 242 million at 31 December 2015 compared with 2014 due to higher balances with financial institutions.

-Expenses paid with Other parties for 2015 were higher compared with 2014 due to increased pension expenses as a result of lower discount rates (EUR 34 million).
+Expenses paid with Other parties for 2015 were higher than in 2014 due to increased pension expenses as a result of lower discount rates (EUR 34 million).